France driving guide

 What are the legal requirements for driving in France?

-Wearing seatbelts is a legal requirement and on-the-spot fines can be issued for disobeying this law.
+Wearing seatbelts is a legal requirement for driving in France, and you could receive an on-the-spot fine for disobeying this law.
 Additionally, it is illegal to use mobile phones or headphones while driving in France.
 Any screens for entertainment purposes must be out of sight of the driver.

-It is forbidden to use speed camera detectors when driving in France, and you must disable in-built speed camera warnings.
-Huge on-the-spot fines can be issued for noncompliance.
-When traveling with children, children under 10 must travel in an approved child seat suitable for their age and size, and they may not travel in the front seats of a vehicle.
-Bear these regulations in mind if you’re planning a family trip to Disneyland!
+In France, using speed camera detectors when driving is forbidden, and you must turn off built-in speed camera warnings.
+The police can issue on-the-spot fines for noncompliance.
+When travelling with children, children under 10 must travel in an approved child seat suitable for their age and size, and they may not travel in the front seats of a vehicle.

 Our routes